veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu.md

 ### Overview
 A menu is a set of options presented to the user of a computer application to help the user find information or execute a function.

+### Usage
+Menu is used when the user is to be provided with the ability to select from a list of options without consuming the GUI layout.

 ### How to use

 1. Drag and drop the “Menu” component from the “Navigation” section.